microsoft/FactoryOrchestrator/README.md

 |  [![Build Status](https://microsoft.visualstudio.com/OneCore/_apis/build/status/FactoryOrchestrator/FO-PublicFacing-CI?branchName=master)](https://microsoft.visualstudio.com/OneCore/_build/latest?definitionId=54749&branchName=main)  |

 # Introduction
-Factory Orchestrator is a tool for built for Original Equipment Maufacturers to aid in the manufacturing of
+Factory Orchestrator is a tool for built for Original Equipment Maufacturers to aid in the manufacturing of Windows devices.
 Factory Orchestrator consists of the following projects
 ## 1. FactoryOrchestratorCoreLibrary
 .NET Standard library containing the core FactoryOrchestrator classes.
 Required in all projects.